jhancock532/Three-JS-Music-Visualiser/README.md

   soundDataArray = new Uint8Array(analyser.frequencyBinCount);
 }
 ```
-We declare the `source` (where music is coming from), connect the `source` to the `analyser` and finally connect the `analyser` to the final `context.destination`.
+We declare the `source` (where music is coming from), connect the `source` to the `analyser` and then connect the `analyser` to the  `context.destination`.
 If you didn't do this last step, you wouldn't hear anything.
 You are diverting the audio data through a `analyser` bypass, and you reconnect it to where it would originally output.
 A more detailed explanation can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

-The larger `analyser.fftSize` is, the more detail you will have, and the larger your `soundDataArray` will be. `analyser.frequencyBinCount` is half the value of `analyser.fftSize` and is the length of `soundDataArray`.
-Details about `fftSize` can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/fftSize), and `frequencyBinCount` [here](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/frequencyBinCount).
+The larger `analyser.fftSize` is, the the larger your `soundDataArray` will be (and the more detail of the sound you will have). `analyser.frequencyBinCount` is half the value of `analyser.fftSize` and will be the length of `soundDataArray`.
+Details about `fftSize` can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/fftSize), and `frequencyBinCount` [here](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/frequencyBinCount), but aren't vital to know past this point.

 The `soundDataArray` is updated when the `animate` function loops and we have loaded a audio file to analyse.
 ```js